nimbleapproach/Accessability-Scanning-Tool/docs/PROJECT_OVERVIEW.md

 *   **Component-Based Architecture:** Shared TypeScript components used by both web interface and Storybook for consistent UI and testing.
 *   **Automated Accessibility Testing:** Runs automated accessibility tests on web pages using multiple testing tools.
 *   **Comprehensive Reporting:** Generates detailed accessibility reports in JSON format stored in database with on-demand PDF generation containing database metadata.
-*   **Extensive Test Coverage:** 225+ unit tests including comprehensive orchestration and reporting layer testing with mock data helpers and error handling validation.
+*   **Extensive Test Coverage:** 396 tests with 100% success rate including comprehensive orchestration and reporting layer testing with mock data helpers and error handling validation.
 *   **Multi-Tool Analysis:** Utilises Axe-Core and Pa11y to provide a comprehensive analysis of web page accessibility.
 *   **Violation Processing:** Processes and normalises accessibility violations from different tools into a unified format.
 *   **Brand Compliance:** Checks for brand compliance, including colours, fonts, and logos.